 In order to accommodate this growth with adequate land-based infrastructure, supply and disposal options must also be adapted to a state-of-the-art technology and, where appropriate, extended by additional facilities.
 Integrative and user-friendly concepts form the basis for sustainable planning.

-On 4th of April 2019, a roundtable chaired by the Federal Minister of the Austrian Ministry of Transport, Innovation and Technology launched a quality offensive on wastewater and waste management for passenger vessels on the Danube.
+On 4th of April 2019, a roundtable chaired by the Federal Minister of the former Austrian Ministry of Transport, Innovation and Technology (BMVIT, now: Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology - BMK) launched a quality offensive on wastewater and waste management for passenger vessels on the Danube.
 Around 60 representatives of the federal states, shipping companies, berthing operators and ministries (BMVIT, BMNT) took part and discussed sustainable solutions for inland navigation on the Austrian Danube.
 In addition, the present shipping operators committed themselves to a clean Danube in form of a declaration on the voluntary documentation of wastewater and waste disposal.

 Regular inspections of passenger vessels by the Austrian navigation surveillance authorities and surveys of captains regarding waste and waste water diposal